A Space to Thrive Founding Therapist,

 Like any finely tuned machine, we ourselves—comprised of mind, body, soul, and spirit—require regular tune-ups.
 I call it, soul maintenance.
 Sometimes repairs are needed; sometimes we just need regular check-ups to keep everything running smoothly; other times we have to replace the parts that aren’t working; and sometimes most things are going well but we’d really like to amp up that one system or spiff up a particular feature.
 This is how I like to imagine the counseling process.

-I am an intersectional, trauma-focused, Licensed Marriage and Family Therapist, coach, consultant, speaker, and artist.
-I hold nurturing space for adolescents, adults, professionals, and couples to explore, to heal, and to enrich their lives.
-My clients embody an array of diverse identities across cultures, spirituality and faith practices, genders, sexualities, and abilities.
 It is important to me to work within the framework of your values and I invite you to bring the whole of yourself into our sessions together.
-With compassionate care–centered in truth and kindness–and empowering encouragement I will walk with you through the difficult questions, challenging circumstances, and uncertain seasons you face.
+With compassionate care, centered in truth and kindness, and empowering encouragement I will walk with you through the difficult questions, challenging circumstances, and uncertain seasons toward the thriving life you desire.

-As a survivor of complex trauma and traumatic grief and loss, I have the personal experience of healing and recovery as well as my professional training and development.
-I have walked the dark path of despair and anger.
-I have and continue to do the grueling work of healing and maintaining wellness.
+As a survivor of complex trauma, religious trauma, and traumatic grief and loss, I have lived-experience of healing and recovery as well as my professional training and development.
+I have my own therapist with whom I have walked the dark path of despair and anger; I have and continue to do the grueling work of healing and maintaining wellness.
 I practice what I talk about with my clients and use my own experiences to inform and deepen my empathy.
-I have been razed to the ground and like a Phoenix, I have risen up out of the ashes.
+I have been razed to the ground, and like a Phoenix, I am rising up out of the ashes.

 Since 2001, I have worked with adolescents in Los Angeles County and in South and Central Texas—in foster care, in the juvenile justice system, and in school settings as a foster parent, therapist/therapeutic mentor, counselor, and coach.
 From 2015-2017 I served as a therapist with the Girl Scouts of Central Texas Beyond Bars program—serving a population of girls all of whom have mothers who are in or have been in prison.
 Through this program I provided one-on-one therapy for girls and group therapy process for moms incarcerated in Gatesville, TX.